Performance of Race, Culture, and Whiteness

 This short excerpt is important because it speaks from an autoethnographic perspective of how whiteness is performed and perceived as a social and relational act; as something that bleeds the borders between performance, race, and culture.
-The narrative questions the discovery and the naming of being white as a privileged positionality that creates hierarchy of value.
-And then how that privilege is made manifest in performing whiteness and thus recentering white authority (Perry, 2007, p.
+The narrative questions the discovery and the naming of being white as a privileged positionality that creates a hierarchy of value, and then how that privilege is made manifest in performing whiteness and thus recentering white authority (Perry, 2007, p.
 245).

 The narrative also helps to process what John Warren (1999) outlines as four general approaches in the whiteness literature.
 First, a method of researching whiteness as a social critique and a push for antiracist social practice.
 This research considers multiple locations and utilizes multiple methods in an effort to advocate for social change leading to the end of racism.

 Second, a course of study that considers the use of whiteness as a lens for reading, critiquing, or deconstructing multiple kinds of texts, most specifically literary, scholarly, or cinematic sources.
 Third, research that seeks to understand whiteness as rhetorically discursive space.
 This trend has authors insisting on questions about what this location or positionality does and how it operates rhetorically as a privileged place of power.
 And fourth, how whiteness is understood as enactment.
 This body of research seeks to understand how race, specifically whiteness, can be understood as a performance that works to constitute and continually reconstitute itself through everyday embodiments and practices.